Proof Complexity of Linear Logics

 For the last claim, namely $A \Rightarrow A * A$, as $A * A$ is also $*$-nnf, we can consider the following proof in $G$:

 where the proof $\pi$ is obtained in the previous parts.
-We also showed that there is a proof tree of $\Rightarrow A \vee \neg A$ in $G$.
-Applying the cut rule to the conclusions of these two proofs, we obtain a proof tree for $A \Rightarrow A * A$ in $G$.
+We also showed that there is a proof-tree of $\Rightarrow A \vee \neg A$ in $G$.
+Applying the cut rule to the conclusions of these two proofs, we obtain a proof-tree for $A \Rightarrow A * A$ in $G$.
 It is also clear that this proof has size $O(|A|^3)$. \end{proof}

 Now, to embed classical reasoning inside $G$, we consider a sequent calculus operating over nnf $\mathcal{L}_p$-formulas.